Posted in Community building, Online Courses on August 16, 2024 by Himanshu

 Here's my take on the Circle.so pricing:

-The Basic plan, while affordable, feels a bit restrictive with its member and space limits.
+The Professional plan, while affordable, feels a bit restrictive with its member and space limits.
 It's fine for testing the waters, but you'll likely outgrow it quickly if your community takes off.

-The Professional plan offers the best value for most creators.
+The Business plan offers the best value for most creators.
 With unlimited members and access to key features like live streaming and online courses, it's a solid choice for serious community builders.

-The Business and Enterprise plans, while pricier, offer advanced features that can be game-changers for larger communities or those with specific technical needs.
+The Enterprise plans, while pricier, offer advanced features that can be game-changers for larger communities or those with specific technical needs.

 The transaction fees are a bit of a bummer, especially on the lower-tier plans.